 The Lost Crate

-Challenge: Hard to find crate in a sea of other crates.
+Challenge: Hard to find a crate in a sea of other crates.

-Solution: This reversible trade show shipping crate stands out with custom paint on the exterior panels which aids in visual identification when your having to identify "which box" the guy on the forklift should be looking for on that crowded dock.
+Solution: This reversible trade show shipping crate stands out with custom paint on the exterior panels which aids in visual identification when you have to identify "which box" the guy on the forklift should be looking for on that crowded dock.

 Challenge: Commonly, trade show attendees complain about damages to their trade show items from the carriers.
 It is essential that your products or displays be in pristine condition.
 It's a good idea to make sure that you use crates that have the protection needed for transit.

-Solution: Our reversible trade show shipping crates can be made with custom sized cubbies and shelves to securly hold fragile TV monitors, signage and collateral.
-Ties down locations and ratcheted tie down secure large heavy pieces of your trade show display assuring a damage free shipment.
+Solution: Our reversible trade show shipping crates can be made with custom-sized cubbies and shelves to securely hold fragile TV monitors, signage, and collateral.
+Ties down locations and ratcheted ties down secure large heavy pieces of your trade show display assuring a damage-free shipment.

 The Missing Crate

-Paint Point: External damage results in hard to identify package.
+Paint Point: External damage results in hard identifying the package.

 The Dropped Crate

-Challenge: Trade show crates containing heavy machinery getting dropped on the side and cause serious damages to the display items.
+Challenge: Trade show crates containing heavy machinery get dropped on the side and cause serious damage to the display items.

 Solution: Adhere damage indicators to the outside of the container.
-Have trade show staff keep tip-n-tells on hand and when one is triggered, replace it at the show before the next carrier tales the crate.
-This is a great way to prove when damage occurred to trade show shipping cases.
-Follow Skyline's 5 steps to photographing your trade show crates to expedite damage claims.
+Have trade show staff keep tip-n-tells on hand and when one is triggered, replace it at the show before the next carrier takes the crate.
+This is a great way to prove when the damage occurred to trade show shipping cases.

 The Stolen Stuff

-Challenge: Stolen valuables, AV and electrical equipment during the show when booth is unattended.
+Challenge: Stolen valuables, AV, and electrical equipment during the show when the booth is unattended.

-Solution: Since our reversible trade show shipping crates have easy to remove panels, at the end of the day pop one end off and place valuables inside the crate.
-Out of site, out of mind (of the thieves).
-Check out more ideas at 12 Ways to Avoid Trade Show Theft
+Solution: Since our reversible trade show shipping crates have easy-to-remove panels, at the end of the day pop one end off and place valuables inside the crate.
+Out of sight, out of mind (of the thieves).